-Figure 16: An uncovered root clamp of sugar beet.
+Figure 20: An uncovered root clamp of sugar beet.
 Today's climate is becoming less suited to this approach.
-Photo: Markus Hagenlocher

-The following year they stored their produce in the threshing barn, which was dry, but had a problem with rats.
+Photo: Markus Hagenlocher produce in the threshing barn, which was dry, but had a problem with rats.
 While they stored their harvests in wooden crates lined with chicken wire, they still lost 40% of their harvest.
-Next they tried bagging their harvest in 25kg sacks with sand on top and storing them in a shipping container.
+Next, they tried bagging their harvest in 25kg sacks with sand on top and storing them in a shipping container.
 The container was rat proof, but it was not free from frost or damp.
 The temperature of the root crops after harvest seemed to cause condensation in the container.